In this lesson, you will learn how to calculate the real interest rate.

 Example - which investment is better?

-The Bank offers two investments: a monthly interest rate of 15% per annum and 15.8% annual interest rate.
+The bank offers two investments: a monthly interest rate of 15% per annum and a 15.8% annual interest rate.
 Find out which place is more favorable.

-If you choose an investment with the year capitalization, after one year the deposit will increase by 15.8%.
+If you choose an investment with a one-year capitalization, after one year the deposit will increase by 15.8%.